-At the end of each term, the institution must review the progress of each SWS recipient to determine if the student is maintaining satisfactory progress; is on warning; or has been denied further assistance as defined in WSAC-approved SAP policy, which includes both qualitative (grade point average) and quantitative (credits and maximum time-frame) criteria.
+At the end of each term, the institution must review the progress of each SWS recipient to determine if the student is maintaining satisfactory progress; is on warning; or has been denied further assistance as defined in WSAC-approved SAP policy, which includes both qualitative (grade point average) and quantitative (credit completion) criteria.

 The institution's policy shall include a process for reinstating ineligible students.